42mypark/little-penguin/README.md

 - detect a usb keyboard and load a simple keyboard module automatically with udev.

 ### Assignment 05
-- make a simple misc device driver.
+- create a simple misc device driver.
 - implement the read and write functions.
 - the misc device node should show up in /dev/fortytwo.